2019 Tobacco Use Prevention Policy Priorities

-- Secure CDC-recommended levels of funding for evidence-based tobacco prevention and cessation programs in North Carolina.
+- Secure CDC-recommended levels of recurring funding for evidence-based tobacco prevention and cessation programs in North Carolina.

-- Secondhand Smoke: Promote evidence-based policies that protect public health by eliminating exposure to secondhand smoke.
+Secondhand Smoke: Promote evidence-based policies that protect public health by eliminating exposure to secondhand smoke and e-cigarette aerosol.

 - Protect existing smoke-free law which made restaurants and bars smoke-free on January 2, 2010.

-- Expand existing smoke-free law by promoting legislation to make all NC worksites and public places 100% smoke-free.
+- Monitor opportunities to expand existing smoke-free and tobacco-free laws by promoting legislation to make all NC worksites and public places 100% tobacco-free.

-- Support legislation that expands and protects local control, including supporting legislation that will allow communities and state and local universities to pass regulations to eliminate exposure to secondhand smoke.
+- Support legislation that expands and protects local control, including supporting legislation that will allow communities and state and local universities to pass regulations to eliminate exposure to secondhand smoke and e-cigarette aerosol.

 - Support local efforts to implement evidence-based tobacco control policies.

-- Cigarette Excise Tax: Support an increase in North Carolina’s cigarette excise tax by at least $1.00 and support an excise tax increase on other tobacco (non-cigarette) products to a tax rate equivalent with that of cigarettes.
+Excise Tax: Support an increase in North Carolina’s cigarette excise tax to at least the national average and support an excise tax increase on other tobacco (non-cigarette) products, including e-cigarettes, to a tax rate equivalent with that of cigarettes.

-- Tobacco 21: Monitor Tobacco 21 legislation and ensure it is evidence-based.
+Tobacco 21: Monitor Tobacco 21 legislation and readiness.

-- Healthy Food Financing: Promote the elimination of food deserts in North Carolina through statewide, evidence-based and/or evidence-informed policies and appropriations for healthy food financing and corner store initiatives that improve access to healthy foods (including fruits, vegetables, whole grains and lean proteins), including food and nutrition services and nutrition education.
+Healthy Food Financing: Promote the elimination of food deserts in North Carolina through statewide, evidence-based and/or evidence-informed policies and appropriations for healthy food financing, corner store initiatives, and other policies that improve access to healthy foods (including fruits, vegetables, whole grains and lean proteins), including food and nutrition services and nutrition education.

-- Seek an appropriation of $1 million in recurring state funds to create or expand a Healthy Corner Store Initiative that increases the amount of healthy food being offered in existing corner stores in low and moderate income communities.
+Seek an appropriation of $1 million in recurring state funds to expand the Healthy Food Small Retailer Program that increases the amount of healthy food being offered in existing corner stores in low- and moderate-income communities.

-- Physical Activity and Physical Education: Promote the inclusion of PE in the state’s accountability system as a measure of school success and/or in the School Report Card.
+Physical Activity and Physical Education: Promote the inclusion of PE in the state’s accountability system as a measure of school success and/or in the School Report Card.
 Promote policies that address standards-based curriculum, appropriate professional development for teachers, teacher certification/licensing, waivers/substitution, student assessment, and accountability.
 Support opportunities to engage in promoting physical activity.

-- Out-of-School Time: Support funding to implement and monitor healthy eating and physical activity in out-of-school time programs.
+Out-of-School Time: Support funding to implement and monitor healthy eating and physical activity in out-of-school time programs.

-- School Foods: Monitor the implementation of policies that require all foods and beverages available in schools meet national nutrition guidelines and are fully funded.
+School Foods: Support the implementation of policies that require all foods and beverages available in schools meet national nutrition guidelines and be fully-funded.
 Support policies identified to reduce exposure to marketing and advertising of unhealthy foods in schools.
 Support policies that expand farm-to-school and farm-to-childcare programs.

-Download NCAH’s 2017 Tobacco Use Prevention and Obesity Prevention Policy Priorities
+Download NCAH’s 2019 Tobacco Use Prevention Policy Priorities and Obesity Prevention Policy Priorities.

 Promote: Actively advocate for